1. Live an inspiring vision statement

 An inspiring vision is something more than a clear direction.
 It not only points the way, it energises you and gets you out of bed in the morning.
 It draws you to it.
 The vision will be so inspiring that it will create momentum as it is embedded in the organisation’s way of life.

-Employees should be crystal clear about the organisation’s main strategies and goals.
-A clear strategy will bring your vision to life and point employees in the right direction.
+Employees should be extremely familiar with our organisation's clear about the goals and objectives.
+When you set clear objectives and clear strategies, you will bring your vision to life and point employees in the right direction.

 High performance organisations understand the importance of people development and build it into their culture and DNA.
-One size rarely fits all.
+One size rarely fits all but a good start is effective employee training and development.

-4. Go out of your way to recognise your people
+4. Go out of your way to reward employees

 Leaders should imagine they receive a new daily batch of awards and it is their responsibility to regularly give out as many as they can every day.
-Employees value highly the act of being thanked.
+Employees value employee recognition highly.

 Employees can easily assess whether their employer’s senior leaders care for them or whether they are fake.
-Be authentic.
+Be authentic and take care of your employees.

-High-performance organisations are acutely aware of the needs and desires of all the main segments of their customers, and design the business to meet those needs.
+High-performance companies that listen to their customers, design the business to meet their needs.
 They also use customer input and feedback to help them improve productivity and innovate.
 Build a customer-centric organsiation.

 Doing a great job at continually improving systems … will involve being tuned in to customer needs and desires and engaging your employees in the process of innovation and improvement.